Sparta-9/Email-Bypass/README.md

-There were three options for login into the account;
+There are three options for login into the account;

     Facebook Login
     Google Login